chung-coder/ACO-Editor/README.md

 This project was completed by Ting-Chen Yen and DIAGNE Mame Absa as part of the course 2024 Object-Oriented Analysis and Design (ACO) in the M1 Informatique CNI program at the University of Rennes ISTIC under the supervision of Adrian Le Roch.

 ## Overview
 We have provided the list of the editor's features, supported commands.
-You can access the full API documentation through the [JavaDoc](https://chung-coder.github.io/ACO-Editor/).
+For a comprehensive guide, please refer to [full API documentation](https://chung-coder.github.io/ACO-Editor/).
+You can also explore [UML diagram](https://github.com/chung-coder/ACO-Editor/blob/main/UML.pdf) for an architectural overview.

 PDF prints of the documentation can be found [here](https://github.com/chung-coder/ACO-Editor/blob/main/ACO%20REPORT.pdf).
 ## Features